Simultaneous Position-and-Stiffness Control of Underactuated Antagonistic Tendon-Driven Continuum Robots: Introduction

-\item[\bf C2] Stiffness flexibility is one of the motivations to develop continuum robots.
-Using the resulting \textit{highly underactuated} dynamical model, we propose a novel potential energy shaping controller.
-Though simultaneous position-and-stiffness control has been widely studied for rigid and softly-actuated robots, to the best of the authors' knowledge, this work is the first such attempt to design a controller, which is capable of simultaneous control of an underactuated continuum robot.

-\item[\bf C3] We analyse the assignable equilibria set of the proposed model class, which is actuated by tendons that only provide \textit{non-negative} tensions, and show how to incorporate input constraints into controller design via an input transformation. \end{itemize}
+This paper aims to address the above gap by proposing a novel dynamical model and a real-time control approach that regulates both position and stiffness concurrently for underactuated antagonistic tendon-driven continuum robots.
+Note that continuum robots have infinite DoF with only finite actuation inputs, the fact that makes them intrinsically underactuated systems \cite{ORTetal}.
+The main contributions of the paper are: \begin{itemize} \itemsep{.2em} \item[1)] We propose a port-Hamiltonian dynamical model for a class of antagonistic tendon-driven continuum robots, which features a \textit{configuration-dependent input matrix} that enables us to interpret the underlying mechanism for open-loop stiffening. \item[2)] Stiffness flexibility is one of the motivations for developing continuum robots.
+Using the derived \textit{underactuated} dynamical model, we propose a novel potential energy shaping controller.
+Though simultaneous position-and-stiffness control has been widely studied for rigid and softly-actuated robots, to the best of the authors' knowledge, this work is probably among the earliest to design a controller capable of simultaneously controlling an underactuated continuum robot. \item[3)] We analyse the set of assignable equilibria for the proposed model class, which is actuated by tendons providing only \textit{non-negative} tensions.
+Furthermore, we demonstrate how to integrate input constraints into the controller design via an input transformation. \end{itemize}

-We conducted experiments in various scenarios to validate the theoretical results presented in the paper.
-However, due to {\bf C2} and the lack of applicable control approaches in the existing literature, we were unable to include a fair experimental comparison with previous work in this study.
+We conducted experiments in a variety of scenarios on a robotic platform OctRobot-I to validate the theoretical results presented in the paper.
+However, due to 2) and the lack of applicable control approaches in the existing literature, we were unable to include a fair experimental comparison with previous work in this study.

-The reminder of the paper is organised as follows.
-Section \ref{sec2} provides a brief introduction to the proposed dynamical model of continuum robots and the problem studied in the paper.
-In Section \ref{sec:3}, we explain the underlying reason why the proposed model can interpret the open-loop stiffening.
-In Section \ref{sec:control} we present a simultaneous position-and-stiffness controller which is further discussed in Section \ref{sec:5}.
-It is followed by the experimental results which were tested on a robotic platform OctRobot-I in Section \ref{sec:6}.
-Finally, the paper presents some concluding remarks and discusses future work in Section \ref{sec:7}.